ragnaroks/OneCellBackpacks/README.md

 not need

 # attention
-require clear launcher's cache after upgrade or delete this mod.
+require clear launcher's cache after upgrade or uninstall this mod.

+before uninstall this mod, make sure that your backpacks has cells for **origin** size.